kwea123/CasMVSNet_pl/README.md

 Finally, to visualize the point cloud, run `python visualize_ply.py --scan {scan_number}`.

+For the metrics of DTU evaluation, please see [evaluation/dtu/](https://github.com/kwea123/CasMVSNet_pl/tree/master/evaluations/dtu), where summarized some comparisons.

 ## Demo for scan9
 I provide the fusion result for **all 119 scans** with the default parameters in `eval.py` in [release](https://github.com/kwea123/CasMVSNet_pl/releases/).
 Download and put them under `results/points`.
 A sample viewpoint (put under `results/`) `viewpoint.json` is also provided: add `--use_viewpoint` to use the same viewpoint to do comparison between scans/different fusion approaches!
 You can also save your own viewpoint by `--save_viewpoint`.